Anesthesia Critical Care Medicine

 Differences between programs

-ACCM fellowship programs are structured around the 1-year fellowship clincal curriclum that anesthesia trained fellows complete: 12 months long, 9 of which must be spent caring for ICU patients, but not necessarily in the surgical ICU.
+ACCM fellowship programs are structured around the one-year fellowship clinical curriculum that anesthesia-trained fellows complete: 12 months long, nine of which must be spent caring for ICU patients, but not necessarily in the surgical ICU.
 ACCM programs differ in the surgical subspecialties that are available, medical ICU (MICU) experience, and opportunities for elective time.
 Programs also differ in how they fulfill the required ICU time.
 Of note, ACCM programs can offer no more than two months of dedicated research time during the fellowship training.

 Length of time required to complete fellowship

-All ACCM fellowships with an approved EM/CCM tract have a 2-year training cycle.
+All ACCM fellowships with an approved EM/CCM tract have a two-year training cycle.

 Skills acquired during fellowship

 During fellowship, you will become an expert in resuscitation, procedures, and the long-term management of critically ill patients in surgical and medical units.
-Some ACCM programs also offer specific cardiothoracic intensive care unit and neurosurgical intensive care unit opportunities.
-Some programs also offer additional opportunities to perform advanced procedures (ie, echocardiogram, percutaneous tracheostomy, intracranial pressure monitor placement) with the goal of proficiency and future credentialing.
+Some ACCM programs offer specific cardiothoracic intensive care unit and neurosurgical intensive care unit opportunities.
+Some programs offer additional opportunities to perform advanced procedures (i.e., echocardiogram, percutaneous tracheostomy, intracranial pressure monitor placement) with the goal of proficiency and future credentialing.

 Curricula vary in both the core ICU time and elective time.
 Most ACCM fellowships offer the EM trainee multidisciplinary clinical exposure with required clinical ICU time in various settings (surgical ICU, medical ICU, cardiothoracic ICU, neuro ICU, coronary care unit, etc.).
 Similar to residency, you will have a block schedule.
 Typical elective rotations options might include nutrition, palliative care, bronchoscopy, advanced airway management, trauma, ultrasonography (transthoracic echocardiogram and transesophageal echocardiogram), extracorporeal membrane oxygenation (ECMO), hematology/blood bank, and other pertinent critical care electives, depending on the location.